AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Hiding Time

-In some cases you may need to display a tooltip for a couple of moments after a point was unhovered.
+In some cases you may need to display a tooltip for a couple of moments after a point is no longer hovered (mouse left a point).
 Use {api:anychart.core.ui.Tooltip#hideDelay}hideDelay(){api} method to set timer to display tooltip a bit longer.

 ```
 // tooltip settings